 3. Get paid on time

-.
-One of the best ways to improve cash flow small business management is to train your customers to pay on time.
+One of the best ways to improve your business’s cash flow is to train your customers to pay on time.
 Online invoicing software like Due or Invoice Ninja sends automatic payment reminders.
-Including one-click payment options makes it easy for customers to pay you.
-And this might sound obvious, but send your invoices on time.
-The sooner you invoice your customers, the sooner they’ll pay.
+Also, including one-click payment options makes it easy for customers to pay you.

 4. Make your payments as late as possible

-.
-The later you send payment the longer your cash is available and earning interest.
-With digital banking you can set up a direct debit to pay recurring expenses on the final day they are due, so that you don’t risk paying late fees.
+The later you send payment, the longer your cash is available and earning interest.
+With digital banking, you can set up a direct debit to pay recurring expenses on the final day they are due, but before you get hit with a late fee.

-.
-We offer that option because we know small businesses need it; the vast majority of our customers choose to pay monthly, instead of in a lump sum.
+Check for monthly payment options for fixed costs like general liability insurance.
+For instance, we offer this option because we know small businesses need it; most of our customers choose to pay monthly instead of in a lump sum.